Retail lighting matched to the shop layout, ceiling type and display areas.

 Emergency lighting, controls, trading hours and phased installation should be reviewed before the refurbishment schedule is fixed.

-Practical answers for product selection, controls, emergency lighting and project review.
+Practical answers for product selection, controls, emergency lighting and project information.

 Retail refurbishments commonly use track lighting, spotlights, downlights, linear luminaires, emergency lighting and controls.
-The right mix depends on display intent, ceiling access and customer circulation.
+The luminaire mix is selected around display requirements, ceiling access and customer circulation.

 Track lighting is useful where product displays change or need adjustable focus.
 It should be balanced with ambient light, tills, fitting rooms and back-of-house requirements.